 Is your company ready for a cyberattack from Russia or elsewhere?
 Do you follow the best practices outlined by our federal government?
-If not, Thriveon – a CompTIA certified IT firm – can help.
-We help companies patch their cyber defenses, train their employees and implement backup programs in the event they’re ever compromised by hackers.
+If not, Thriveon, a CompTIA-certified IT firm, can help.
+We assist companies in patching their cyber defenses, training their employees and implementing backup programs in the event hackers ever compromise them.

 How to Protect Your Company

-Evans also stresses the importance ofupdating your patchesand having a tested backup plan in place.
-A crisis is not the time to find out if your data is safe or not.
+Evans also stresses the importance of updating your patches and having a tested backup plan in place.
+A crisis is not the time to determine if your data is safe or not.

 The Four Federal Pillars of Cybersecurity

-Kevin Manwiller, operations director for the department of defense, has outlined four pillars of cybersecurity that government offices should follow.
-If these measures will protect our federal agencies from Russian hackers, they should protect your business too.
+Kevin Manwiller, operations director for the Department of Defense, outlined four pillars of cybersecurity that government offices should follow.
+If these measures will protect our federal agencies from Russian hackers, they should protect your business, too.

 Know the people and devices that are connecting to your network.
 Grant the appropriate level of access to each of your employees and regulate all computers, phones and hardware.
 Dave Klein, a team lead at Cisco, points out that an old hacker trick is to disguise a laptop as a printer to infiltrate a network without needing a password.

 As employees continue to work remotely, your company needs to provide a secure way for them to access your network outside of the office.
 Make sure your firewall is built with the proper measures in place.

 Any data stored in a cloud should benefit from the same security as data hosted on local servers.
 Control access and make sure malware protections are in place.